 What do you think of other materials such as polyprene, halyard, polyester, etc.?

-Cotton (e.g. tight weave quilter's cotton, high thread count cotton sheets) have been recommended by both the CDC and the PA Dept of Health throughout 2020-2021 as being free of chemicals, and strike the perfect balance in filtration, breathability, and holding up to frequent sterilization.
-It is also readily available, which is important at a time of acute supply chain shortages, so as to not have sourcing of the material interfere with other important and known medical or industrial uses.
-Polyester is generally not as effective as it builds up moisture, shop towels may have additives.
+Cotton (e.g. tight weave quilter's cotton, high thread count cotton sheets) have been recommended by our both the CDC and the PA Dept of Health throughout 2020-2021 as being free of chemicals, and strike the right balance in filtration, breathability, and holding up to frequent sterilization.
+It is also readily available, which is important at a time of acute supply chain shortages and disruption due to the pandemic, and sourcing more material does not interfere with other important and known medical or industrial uses.
+Polyester may be not as effective as it builds up moisture, shop towels may have additives.

 Can I join your team?